DJI-Mobile-SDK-Tutorials/Android-GSDemo-GoogleMap/README.md

     <uses-permission android:name="android.permission.MOUNT_UNMOUNT_FILESYSTEMS" />
 ~~~

-Finally, we need to specify requirement for OpenGL ES version 2 by adding the following element inside the "manifest" element:
+Finally, we need to specify requirement for OpenGL ES version 2 by adding the following element inside the **\<manifest>** element:

 ~~~xml
    <uses-feature